 - Set clear goals and KPIs to drive agents’ performance

 - Identify all the touchpoints that can have proactive service

 - Empower your agents to make decisions and improvements

 But before everything else, consider this: what can make customer service proactive in your specific case?

 Think about what you can do to reduce friction for your customers.

 For example, if you have an e-commerce store, consider adding automated enrollment in your rewards program based on positive shopping behavior.

-It does not matter how determined your representatives are to be excellent, you need to enable them in order to make the strategy work.
+It does not matter how determined your representatives are to do their best.
+Just as a car will have problems starting without gasoline, agents can’t succeed without the right software.
+You need to enable them in order to make the strategy work.

 Some of the tools you can give your agents to be more proactive are:

 - Live chat with skill-based routing: Having a smart Interactive Voice Response (IVR) would help you route the calls towards the most knowledgeable agents based on statistics from your business intelligence department.